shaymasolli/InboundMarketingPipeline-Growth/README.md

 ---

 ### 1. The Challenge
 Enterprise buyers and late-stage investors hesitated due to **perceived category risk and scalability uncertainty**.
-The solution was seen as experimental rather than deployable at scale, and messaging across channels was inconsistent, slowing pipeline progression and investor engagement.
+The solution was perceived as experimental rather than deployable at scale.
+Inconsistent messaging across channels further slowed investor engagement and deal progression.

 ---

 ### 2. Strategy
 **Enterprise Lead Acquisition & Account-Based Marketing (ABM)**

-To address perceived category risk and demonstrate scalability, I designed a **multi-channel ABM strategy** targeting enterprise accounts and late-stage investors.
-Each touchpoint reinforced **climate impact, scalability, and alternative protein positioning** while keeping messaging consistent with audience expectations.
+To counteract perceived risk and build confidence in scalability, I designed a **multi-channel ABM strategy** targeting enterprise buyers and late-stage investors.
+Each touchpoint reinforced **climate impact, industrial readiness and alternative protein positioning**, using consistent narratives across channels.

 **Channels:**
 * LinkedIn account targeting and credibility campaigns